sahil1213-ux/HR-Analysis-DB-Excel/README.md

 # HR-Analysis-DB-Excel

 ## Problem Statement
+PeopleBridge Solutions, a mid-sized HR consulting firm, lacked centralized visibility into employee demographics, departmental distribution, and promotion criteria.
+As a result, their HR team struggled to identify workforce trends and build effective, data-backed strategies for talent retention, performance evaluation, and equitable compensation.

-The above HR dashboard aggregates and visualizes data from several departments within the organization to provide a comprehensive summary of critical HR KPIs, allowing for improved decision-making.
+The HR dashboard aggregates and visualizes data from several departments within the organization to provide a comprehensive summary of critical HR KPIs, allowing for improved decision-making.

+## Dashboard Overview
-HR dashboards allow teams to get a bird’s-view of their people operations while also delving deeper into how specific data points correlate.
+HR dashboards allow teams to get a bird’s-eye view of their people operations while also delving deeper into how specific data points correlate.
 As a result, HR dashboards make it easier for HR professionals to recognize patterns and build proactive people strategies around them, as well as swiftly discover insights that will improve recruiting, optimize workplace management, and boost employee performance.

 ## Dataset Used
 - The dataset is in CSV format, and it is cleaned and processed for analysis with the help of Microsoft Excel's built-in feature Power Query.

 ## Analyses derived from the dataset
-- Criterion for promotion of employees with a Bachelor's degree and Doctorate degree.
+- Criterion for promotion of employees with a Bachelor's degree and a Doctorate.
 - Requirements for salary hikes for personnel in the Tech support and Sales and Marketing divisions.

 <p align="center"><img width="697" alt="image" src="https://user-images.githubusercontent.com/71536311/194988597-94019c57-cb8a-40e9-b594-f7d61ea20dc2.png"></p>